ntrtd/archiverse-theia/docs/features/llm-integration.md

 5. The backend instructs the configured LLM to use the `archiverse_create_node` tool (made available via `@theia/ai-mcp` by connecting to the custom MCP server).
 6. LLM invokes `archiverse_create_node(node_type='Application', properties={'name': 'Reporting Service'})`.
 7. The core Theia AI backend, via `@theia/ai-mcp`, sends the tool invocation request to the custom MCP server process.
 8. The custom MCP server receives the request for the `archiverse_create_node` tool.
-Its implementation makes a call (e.g., HTTP or RPC) to the **`ArchimateModelService` facade** in the `apps/server-process` (potentially routed via a dedicated API endpoint in `packages/theia-backend-extensions/`).
+Its implementation makes a call (e.g., HTTP or RPC) to the **`ArchiverseModelService` facade** in the `apps/server-process` (potentially routed via a dedicated API endpoint in `packages/theia-backend-extensions/`).
-9. The `ArchimateModelService` receives the request and uses its injected persistence service to create the new 'Application' node with the name 'Reporting Service' in the graph database.
+9. The `ArchiverseModelService` receives the request and uses its injected persistence service to create the new 'Application' node with the name 'Reporting Service' in the graph database.
-10. Success is reported back from the `ArchimateModelService` via RPC to the caller (MCP server or backend contribution), which reports success to the MCP server, which reports success back to the core Theia AI backend/LLM.
+10. Success is reported back from the `ArchiverseModelService` via RPC to the caller (MCP server or backend contribution), which reports success to the MCP server, which reports success back to the core Theia AI backend/LLM.
 11. The core Theia AI backend sends a confirmation message ("Okay, I've created the 'Reporting Service' application.") back to the chat UI.
-12. **(Crucial Syncing Step):** The `apps/server-process` (specifically the `ArchimateModelService` or persistence layer upon successful write) should notify relevant listeners of the change.
+12. **(Crucial Syncing Step):** The `apps/server-process` (specifically the `ArchiverseModelService` or persistence layer upon successful write) should notify relevant listeners of the change.
 If Model Hub is used, this notification might go via RPC back to a Model Hub contribution in `packages/theia-backend-extensions/`, which then uses the Model Hub framework to emit model change events within Theia.
 Other components listening to these events (like `theia-frontend-explorer` or the GLSP server via its contribution) would refresh automatically.

 ## Example Workflow (Querying the Model)